 - Earring posts have a locking line near the end to keep your backings from falling off when they work their way back toward the end.
 Plastic disc backs don't stop at that line, they just keep going.

-Also read my blog post: Confessions From a Jewelry Designer: Do You Suffer From Droopy Dangly Earrings?
+If you enjoyed this information, you might like my blog post dealing with droopy dangly earrings: Confessions From a Jewelry Designer: Do You Suffer From Droopy Dangly Earrings?

 Don't let your earrings point toward the pavement!
 Fight sagging earrings and wear your gorgeous earrings, because you need to Wear it Don't Warehouse it!